fennovj/azure-notes/learning_path/01_preface.md

 # Azure notes

-These are the notes I made while studying for AZ-900, and later AZ-203.
+These are the notes I made while studying the learning path for AZ-900, and later AZ-203.

 To compile to html, do: `pandoc *.md > markdown_book.html`.